DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - ⭐The job of the auditor is to monitor the environment for violations
         - ⭐When working with third parties, especially with cloud providers, each entity needs to understand their portion of the shared responsibility of performing work operations and maintaining security.
 This is often referenced as the **cloud shared responsibility model**
         - ⭐Organizations are responsible to their stakeholders for making good security decisions in order to sustain the organization.
-        - As we become aware of new vulnerabilities and threats, we should consider it our responsibility (if not our duty) to responsibly disclose that information to the proper vendor or to an information sharing center.
+        - ⭐As we become aware of new vulnerabilities and threats, we should consider it our responsibility (if not our duty) to responsibly disclose that information to the proper vendor or to an information sharing center.

 - 3.1.12 Secure Access Service Edge (SASE)
     - ❄️**SASE**: A design philosophy closely related to Zero trust Network Architecture. 🔥Brings together networking and security functions and delivers them as an integrated cloud service.